Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Preliminaries

 \subsection{Problem Formulation}

 Our primary objective is to disentangle the intrinsic user preference (Base CTR) from the intervention effect within the observed data.
 Building upon this, we aim to accurately estimate the Conditional Average Treatment Effect (CATE) across continuous treatment intensities.
-We frame this problem under the Neyman-Rubin Potential Outcome framework\cite{Rubin01032005}.
+We frame this problem under the Neyman-Rubin Potential Outcome framework~\cite{Rubin01032005}.

-\begin{definition}[\textbf{Base \& Treated CTR}] For a user instance with feature vector $\mathbf{x}$, let $Y(0)$ and $Y(t)$ denote the potential outcomes under the control state ($w=0$) and intervention intensity $t$ ($w=1$), respectively.
-We define the \textbf{Base CTR}, denoted as $p_0(\mathbf{x})$, and the \textbf{Treated CTR}, denoted as $p_t(\mathbf{x}, t)$, as the expected potential outcomes conditional on the covariates:
+\begin{definition}[\textbf{Base \& Treated CTR}] For a user instance with feature vector $\mathbf{x}$, let $Y(t)$ denote the potential outcome when the user is exposed to an intervention intensity $t \in \mathcal{T}$, where $t=0$ specifically denotes the control state (no intervention).
+We define the \textbf{Base CTR}, denoted as $p_0(\mathbf{x})$, and the \textbf{Treated CTR}, denoted as $p_t(\mathbf{x}, t)$, as the expected potential outcomes conditional strictly on the user covariates:

 \end{definition}